bem/bem-xjst/docs/en/4-data.md

 ## Overview
 Any JavaScript object can be considered BEMJSON.
-However, to control the templating result, we need the standard modes expected by BEM-XJST.
+However, to control the templating result, we need the standard modes expected by bem-xjst.

 ## Conventions for standard BEMJSON modes